scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** 10 minutes
 - **Damage Type:** Poison

-You create a 7x7 cloud of poison at a point in range you can see.
+You create a 7x7 cloud of poison centered on a point in range you can see.
 The poison cloud bends around corners and permeates surfaces.
-While inside the poison cloud, any creature starting their turn must make a Stamina save vs your spellcasting.
+While inside the poison cloud, any creature starting their turn must make a Stamina save against your spellcasting.
 On fail their Poison level increases by 1 to a max of 3 and they take 1 wound die per level of Poison effecting them.
 While inside the cloud creatures do not make Stamina saves at the end of their turns to reduce the poison effect.

 Strong winds can move or reduce the size of the poison cloud, with spells like _Gust_ reducing the size of the cloud by 1 for every crit rolled.

-The size of the cloud increases by 2 and you add a proficiency die to your spellcasting roll for every level cast above 5th.
+The size of the cloud increases by 2 and you add a proficiency die for every level cast above 5th.

 ___
 #### Wall of Fire